nipy/nibabel/doc/source/dicom/dicom_intro.rst

 data.

-For example, the "C-STORE" DIMSE command set should be followed by an IOD of data to store.
+For example, the "C-STORE" DIMSE command set should be followed by an IOD of data to store, but the "C-ECHO" has not data following.

-The association of one (or more) DIMSE command sets with the associated IOD's-worth of data is a Service Object Pair.
-The DIMSE (or group of DIMSEs) are the "Service" and the data IOD is the "Object".
+The association of a particular type of DIMSE (command set) with the associated IOD's-worth of data is a Service Object Pair.
+The DIMSE is the "Service" and the data IOD is the "Object".
+Thus the combination of a "C-STORE" DIMSE and an "MR Image" IOD would be a SOP.
+Services that do not have data following are a particular type of SOP where the Object is null.
+For example, the "C-ECHO" service is the entire contents of a Verification SOP (PS 3.4, section A.4).

-DICOM defines which pairings are possible, by listing all Service Object Pair classes.
+DICOM defines which pairings are possible, by listing them all as Service Object Pair classes (SOP classes).

+Usually a SOP class describes the pairing of exactly one DIMSE service with one defined IOD.
+For example, the "MR Image storage" SOP class pairs the "C-STORE" DIMSE with the "MR Image" IOD.

+Sometimes a SOP class describes the pairings of one of several possible DIMSEs with a particular IOP.
+For example, the "Modality Performed Procedure Step" SOP class describes the pairing of *either* ("N-CREATE", Modality Performed Procedure Step IOD) *or* ("N-SET", Modality Performed Procedure Step IOD) (see PS 3.4 F.7.1).
+For this reason a SOP class is best described as the pairing of a *DIMSE service group* with an IOD, where the DIMSE service group usually contains just one DIMSE service, but sometimes has more.
+For example, the "MR Image Storage SOP class has a DIMSE service group of one element ["C-STORE"].
+The "Modality Performed Procedure Step" SOP class has a DIMSE service group with two elements: ["N-CREATE", "N-SET"].

-From PS 3.3:
+From PS 3.4:

+    6.4 DIMSE SERVICE GROUP

+    DIMSE Service Group specifies one or more operations/notifications defined in PS 3.7 which are applicable to an IOD.

+    DIMSE Service Groups are defined in this Part of the DICOM Standard, in the specification of a Service - Object Pair Class.

     6.5 SERVICE-OBJECT PAIR (SOP) CLASS